Training2024SU/2024-C1-QA-AP-T02/api-testing/README.md

     - It's possible to filter by tags using the annotations
 - Run a specific feature or scenario from [features/](src/test/resources/features)

-to desable requests and responses login, delete line 18 from this file: [RestSetup]( src/test/java/com/davidbonelo/stepdefinitions/RestSetup.java)
+to disable requests and responses login, delete line 18 from this file: [RestSetup]( src/test/java/com/davidbonelo/stepdefinitions/RestSetup.java)

 ## How to generate reports